thatbrguy/nerf-tf2/docs/performance_analysis.md

 	- Do note that the steps related to setting up the environment etc. were already completed in step 1.

 Using a V100 GPU on Google Colab, it took approximately one and a half hours to finish the full evaluation run.

+## 2. Custom Dataset
+- The performance on the custom dataset will elaborated on in the near future.